Lesson 1 of 5

 SUMMARY

 The Gospel of John begins by announcing that God’s Word, which brought all things into being, became flesh in Jesus of Nazareth.
 During his ministry, Jesus reveals the power of God by performing seven miraculous signs, including turning water into wine, healing the sick, and raising the dead.
 In his preaching he identifies himself as the bread of life, the light of the world, and the good shepherd.
 Through his crucifixion, Jesus lays down his life, giving God’s love to the world.
-By rising from the dead he shows that those who believe in him have everlasting life.
+By rising from the dead and through his ascension to the Father he shows that those who believe in him have everlasting life.

 SO WHAT?

 John’s Gospel presents readers with a portrait of Jesus that is at once engaging and profound.
-By identifying Jesus as the light of the world and good shepherd, the Gospel gives readers accessible ways to begin thinking about who Jesus is, while inviting them to go deeper, so that readers continue growing in their understanding of who Jesus is and what it means to be related to God through him.
-The purpose of the Gospel is that people might have faith, and faith is a relationship of trust in God and Jesus Christ.
+By identifying Jesus as the light of the world and good shepherd, the Gospel gives readers accessible ways to begin thinking about who Jesus is, while inviting them to go deeper, so that readers continue growing in their understanding of who Jesus is and what it means to be in relationship with God through him.
+The purpose of the Gospel is that people might believe , and to believe means to be in a relationship of trust in God and Jesus Christ.
 People were created for relationship with God, and as the Gospel tells the story of Jesus in compelling ways it helps to bring people into that relationship, which is true life.

 WHERE DO I FIND IT?